onnyx-systems/onnyx-test-examples/example_2/README.md

 - **Failed to get initial state of relay**:

   - This can happen if:
-    - The relay number specified doesn't exist on your device
     - The device uses a different naming convention for relays
     - The device is not responding to power state queries
-  - For single-relay devices, make sure `relay_number` is set to 1
   - Check the device's web interface to confirm the relay exists and is operational
   - Try increasing the timeout and retry values in the code

 - **Relay control failed**:

-  - Ensure the relay number is correct.
-  - Verify the device supports the specified relay.
+  - Verify the device supports relay control.
   - Check if the relay can be controlled manually through the device's web interface.
   - Try increasing the delay between commands.

 - **Relay state mismatch**:

   - The test expects the relay to change state immediately after sending a command.
-  - If your device has a delay, try increasing the `delay_between_cycles` parameter.
+  - If your device has a delay, try increasing delays in the test code.
   - Some devices may have different response formats; check the logs for details.

 - **Firmware version check failed**: